Into the Light (Marisa Anderson album): Style and reception

 Dusted's Ben Donnelly calls the album a break from Anderson's previous work, being "not solo" because "she multi-tracks her guitar, usually two layers, maybe more in a few places" which is "enough of a change that it significantly departs from her prior American primitive explorations".
 Another difference is that Into the Light "linger[s] in a sun-bleached desert atmosphere, rather than the mud and green of eastern folk forms.
 Anderson grew up in the southwest, so the landscape is part of her personal history.
 Her past work, though generous with reverb, didn't evoke wide open spaces like this."
 NPR's Lars Gotrich writes that Anderson's science-fiction Western setting "might immediately evoke the Yul Brynner-starring thriller Westworld" but instead "carries the quietness and starkness of Solaris set in the Sonoran desert."
 Gotrich notes that Anderson "recorded and played all of the instruments — guitar, lap steel, pedal steel, electric piano and percussion — giving her songs not only layers, but also characters."
 In the back half, "Anderson does what she does best: discover the unknown.
 But with more instruments at hand, these improvisations turn into internal dialogues."

 The Portland Mercury's Ciara Dolan writes that the album "sounds like one long ride into the sunset—a journey that gradually but magnetically moves toward the horizon", that "its 10 songs are vignettes that bleed into each other like watercolor landscapes, swelling and sighing with the energy of living, breathing beings", and that the setting "is vividly illustrated with warm layers of lap and pedal steel that whinny with nostalgic resonance and twang".
 The album "never feels overly dramatic" with Anderson "deftly experiment[ing] with her guitar and its ability to expand in space and time" and "perfectly us[ing] the feeling of the rising and fading sun as a measurement of time passing, with each song cast in a different morphing shadow of the album's ever-changing light."
+The Absolute Sound's Hannah Blanchette said the album showcase Anderson's "versatile skills on acoustic guitar, lap steel, pedal steel, electric piano, and percussion, with the guitar taking center stage much of time", and said its songs "are expansive, reverberating mosaics of folk, blues, country, and American primitive traditions."